albertcordina/Applicant-tracking-system/README.md

            Calls the ApplicantService class and contains the initBinder method with @InitBinder annotation, which trims strings for all String fields

-            the endpoint methods @GetMapping:
+            The @GetMapping endpoint methods:

-                 admin- get to the admin.html page
-                 about_us –  get to the about_us.html page
-                 manageApplicants – calls findAllApplicants method of the ApplicantService class and get to the manage_applicants.html page
+                 admin -    get to the admin.html page aboutUs –  get to the about_us.html page manageApplicants – calls findAllApplicants method of the ApplicantService class and get to the manage_applicants.html page

-            to delete applicant endpoint method @PostMethod:
-                 deleteUser – calls findEmailByUsername of the ApplicantService class to fetch the applicant's email before deleting the account calls deleteApplicantByUsername of the ApplicantService class to delete the applicant calls sendEmail of the EmailService class to send the acknowledgement email to the applicant and gets to the success_page.html page

-            to find applicant by AGE endpoints methods @GetMapping: findByAgeGet – get to the find_by_age_page.html page findByAgePost – calls findApplicantByAge method of the ApplicantService class and gets to the result_by_age_page.html page
+                             find applicant by AGE methods:
+                 findByAgePage   – get to the find_by_age_page.html page findByAgeResult – calls findApplicantByAge method of the ApplicantService class and gets to the result_by_age_page.html page

-            to find applicant by Occupation endpoints methods @GetMapping: findByOccupationPage – get to the find_by_occupation_page.html page findByOccupation – calls findApplicantByOccupation method of the ApplicantService class and gets to the result_by_occupation_page.html page
+                             find applicant by Occupation methods:
+                 findByOccupationPage   – get to the find_by_occupation_page.html page findByOccupationResult – calls findApplicantByOccupation method of the ApplicantService class and gets to the result_by_occupation_page.html page

-            to find the total number of the applicants endpoint method @GetMapping: totalNumber – calls getTotalNumberOfApplicants method of the ApplicantService class and gets to the total_number_page.html page
+                             find the total number of the applicants method: totalNumberOfApplicants – calls getTotalNumberOfApplicants method of the ApplicantService class and gets to the total_number_page.html page

-            to update the status of the application endpoint methods @GetMapping: updateStatusPage – calls findApplicantByUsername method of the ApplicantService class and gets to the update_status.html page. updateStatus – calls saveApplicant method of the ApplicantService class and gets to the success_page.html page.
+                             update the status of the application methods: updateStatusPage   – calls findApplicantByUsername method of the ApplicantService class and gets to the update_status.html page. updateStatusResult – calls saveApplicant method of the ApplicantService class and gets to the success_page.html page.

+            The @PostMapping endpoint methods:

+                             delete applicant method:
+                 deleteUser – calls findEmailByUsername of the ApplicantService class to fetch the applicant's email before deleting the account calls deleteApplicantByUsername of the ApplicantService class to delete the applicant calls sendEmail of the EmailService class to send the acknowledgement email to the applicant and gets to the success_page.html page.

-            to export the list of the users to CSV file endpoint method @PostMapping: exportToCSVinProject – calls the findAllApplicants method of the ApplicantService class and exports all applicants to CSV file.
+                             export the list of the applicants to CSV file method: exportToCSVinProject – calls the findAllApplicants method of the ApplicantService class and exports all applicants to CSV file.

   - ApplicantController